 Heat Exchange Process

-The PBV allows controlled amounts of warm gas to enter the inner vessel
+The PBV allows controlled amounts of warm gas (typically at ambient temperature) to enter the inner vessel through a heat exchanger coil.
+This thermal energy transfer occurs at a rate of approximately 50-100 BTU/hour in standard laboratory dewars.

-Pro Tip: A properly adjusted liquid nitrogen dewar pressure building valve should take 15-20 minutes to reach operational pressure from a cold start.
+A properly adjusted liquid nitrogen dewar pressure building valve should take 15-20 minutes to reach operational pressure from a cold start.
+Faster pressurization risks liquid carryover, while slower times indicate potential valve obstruction or insufficient heat exchanger capacity.

 Chapter 3: Safety Systems Demystified